 What VPN is not?

 VPN does not protect you from cybercriminals or viruses or trojan or spam or adware or identity theft etc. Remember I mentioned above that VPN would prevent anyone from tracking your online activity?
 Well, it is not entirely true.
 Logged-in accounts and browsing habits can still be tracked (see my earlier blog on 3rd party cookie) by websites you visit.
+In addition, your VPN provider knows which sites you visit and has logs, even though many claim they don't log.
 As mentioned earlier VPN isn't antivirus!
 So even with VPN running, you still need separate protection from malware, virus, trojan etc. Also, there is no guarantee on complete safety, as leaks can happen at the VPN server and some VPN providers log your activity and hand over to authorities when requested depending on local and international laws.

 Do you need VPN?